karthik-d/task-manager-cli-boilerplate/README.md

    2 Complete the project
    ```

 3. A completed task is written to a completed.dat binary file.
-Each task should enapsulate all fields of the original task, and include an additional `date_of_completion` field.
+Each task should enapsulate all fields of the original task, and include an additional `date_of_completion` field that records _when_ the task is marked as done.

 4. Priority can be any integer _greater than_ or _equal to_ 0.
 0 being the highest priority